Psychiatric Assistance Dogs Charity

 “Thousands of people in the UK rely on an assistance dog to help them with day to day activities that many people take for granted.
 Assistance dogs carry out a variety of tasks for people as well as supporting their independence and confidence” – Equality and Human Rights Commission

-On 19 June 2020 PADs Foundation won a landmark claim (Seward vs Matadar) at Manchester County Court, where it was ruled that an assistance dog owner had been unfairly discriminated against for their disability and denied access to a service because of their assistance dog.
+On 19 June 2020, PADs Foundation was involved in a successful County Court discrimination claim (Seward v Matadar) in Manchester, in which the court found that an assistance dog owner had been discriminated against on the grounds of disability and denied access to a service due to their assistance dog.

 “We hope this case will raise awareness of the legal rights of assistance dog owners and highlights the fact that not all disabilities are visible and not all assistance dogs are affiliated with larger organisations.”
 Zoe Norquoy (PADs Co-Founder)